Kudzu Management: A Critical Concern for Commercial Properties in Georgia

 - lauracomelleriseo

-Across Georgia, kudzu spreads rapidly along fence lines, utility corridors, vacant parcels, and industrial property edges, creating safety hazards, restricting access, and driving up long-term vegetation management costs.
+Across Georgia, kudzu spreads rapidly along fence lines, utility corridors, vacant parcels, and industrial property edges.
+This growth creates safety hazards, restricts access, and drives up long-term vegetation management costs.

 The good news?
 Late winter and early spring are the most effective times to manage kudzu in Georgia, before aggressive growth begins.